 Mária Barta began her studies at the School of Applied Arts in 1915 as a student of Géza Udvardy, Béla Iványi-Grünwald and József Rippl-Rónai.
 During these years of study, her style was characterized by an academic late Art Nouveau: Iványi-Grünwald was the most influential of her masters.
 She mainly made portraits, nudes, floral studies, set and costume designs, and, in connection with the customs of the age, studied folk costumes in Banat and the Highlands.

-In the early 1920s, he traveled to Vienna, where he continued his studies at the School of Applied Arts in 1921 and became acquainted with the avant-garde artistic aspirations of the era, such as futurism and Franz Czizek’s Viennese kinetism.
-In Vienna, Czizek's pupil Erika Giovanna may have been a painter of Klien Barta.
+In the early 1920s, she traveled to Vienna, where she continued her studies at the School of Applied Arts in 1921 and became acquainted with the avant-garde artistic aspirations of the era, such as futurism and Franz Czizek’s Viennese kinetism.
+In Vienna, Czizek's pupil Erika Giovanna Klein may have been the painter partner of Barta.
 Barta also visited Kassák, who emigrated to Vienna.
-In the late twenties he moved to Paris, from where he often made study trips.
-In Italy, he visited the collection of museums, watercolor portraits and street paintings in Rome, Florence, Bologna and Sicily, but also toured Switzerland and Turkey.
+In the late twenties she moved to Paris, from where she often made study trips.
+In Italy, she visited the collection of museums, watercolor portraits and street paintings in Rome, Florence, Bologna and Sicily, but also toured Switzerland and Turkey.
 From these travels and Western inspirations, Barta developed a special formal language that was clearly linked to progressive trends in the twentieth century.